Ballet shoes are a delicate item, taking care of them prolongs their life.

 In order to maintain these features, it is important that you take care of your ballet shoes when they are not in use.

-Here are some steps for how to clean leather ballet shoes:
+Here are some steps for how to clean dance shoes:

 - Put the shoes on a flat surface and remove any excess dirt or debris from them with a brush or vacuum cleaner.